Royal Ulster Constabulary: "The Troubles"

-Picture showing the fortifications of the RUC station in Dungiven.
+The fortifications of the RUC station in Dungiven in 2007.

 The civil rights protests during the 1960s, and the reaction to them, marked the beginning of the conflict that became known as "the Troubles".
 The RUC found itself confronting marchers protesting against gerrymandering of local electoral wards and discrimination in local housing allocation.
 Many of these Northern Ireland Civil Rights Association protests were banned or truncated by the government of Northern Ireland.
 The Ulster Special Constabulary were controversial, with the unit seen by some nationalists as more anti-Catholic and anti-nationalist than the RUC, which, unlike the B Specials, did attract some Catholic recruits.
 The severe pressure on the RUC and the perceived partiality of the B-Specials led, during the Northern Ireland riots of August 1969, to the British Army being called in to support the civil administration under Operation Banner.
 Catholics largely turned away from the British Army, who they saw as treating Protestants differently, especially after the Falls Curfew.

 Reform

 The high level of civil unrest led to an exhaustive inquiry into the disturbances in Northern Ireland carried out by Lord Scarman, which produced a report in 1972.
 James Callaghan, Home Secretary in 1969, called on Brigadier John Hunt (Lord Hunt) to assess, advise and report on the policing situation.
-He was assisted in this task by Sir Robert Mark, who later became Commissioner of the Metropolitan Police Service, and Sir James Robertson, then-Chief Constable of Glasgow.
+He was assisted in this task by Sir Robert Mark, who later became commissioner of the Metropolitan Police Service, and Sir James Robertson, then-chief constable of Glasgow.
 The Hunt Report was published on 3 October 1969, and most of its recommendations were subsequently accepted and implemented.
-The aim was to completely reorganise the RUC, both modernizing the force and bringing it into line with the other police forces in the UK.
+The aim was to completely reorganise the RUC, both modernising the force and bringing it into line with the other police forces in the UK.
 This meant the introduction of the British rank and promotion structure, the creation of 12 police divisions and 39 sub-divisions, the disbandment of the Ulster Special Constabulary, and the creation of a police authority designed to be representative of all segments of the community.

-Callaghan, later elected Prime Minister, asked Sir Arthur Young, Commissioner of the City of London Police, to be seconded for a year.
+Callaghan, later elected Prime Minister, asked Sir Arthur Young, commissioner of the City of London Police, to be seconded for a year.
 Young's appointment began the long process of turning the RUC into a British police service.
 The RUC Reserve was formed as an auxiliary police force, and all military-style duties were handed over to the newly formed Ulster Defence Regiment, which was under military command and replaced the B Specials.
-Callaghan selected Young, a career policeman, because no other British policeman could match his direct experience of policing acutely unstable societies and of reforming gendarmeries. from 1943 to 1945, he was Director of Public Safety and Director of Security in the military government of Allied-occupied Italy.
+Callaghan selected Young, a career policeman, because no other British policeman could match his direct experience of policing acutely unstable societies and of reforming gendarmeries. from 1943 to 1945, he was director of public safety and director of security in the military government of Allied-occupied Italy.
 Later, he had been seconded to the Federation of Malaya at the height of the Malayan Emergency (1952–53) and to the crown colony of Kenya during the Mau Mau rebellion (1954).